oliversavio/oliversavio.github.io/_posts/2019-09-25-how-to-transform-a-spark-dataset.md

 ### Intent
 Most of the reference material available online for transforming Datasets points to calling `createOrReplaceTempView()` and registering the `Dataset/Dataframe` as a table, then performing `SQL` operations on it.

-While this maybe fine for most use cases, there are time where it feels more natural to use the Spark's scala transformation functions instead, especially if you already have some pre existing transformation logic written in `Scala` or `ReactiveX` or even `Java 8`.
+While this maybe fine for most use cases, there are times when it feels more natural to use Spark's scala transformation functions instead, especially if you already have some pre existing transformation logic written in `Scala` or `ReactiveX` or even `Java 8`.

 If this sounds like something you'd like to do, then please read on.